davidkabiito/Sentitel/Annotation/guidelines.md

 - @mtnug @ChronixxMusic Lets go and skank de sweet yoooooo
 - Dancing is food for the soul, good for mental health and wellness. @mtnug in collaboration with  @soulenough are giving back to the patients at  through a zumba dance session.
 - @kamaroma Join @mtnug subscribe to mtn pulse Dia \*\*# and get yourself a ticket
+- Calling your friends to turn up for the amazing Xperience of  shouldnt be interrupted or limited.
+This is possible with the  unlimited calls valid for  hrs Dial \*\*# to activate and talk.  th May is Coming!!
+Powered By @africellUG

 (3) Jokes: